top of page

 How can I tell if a person is legitimate, then?

 Outside of meeting them in person, the only other way would be to see if what they're saying makes sense, and is physically, logically possible and seems right.
 That doesn't guarantee they're telling the truth, but it can help you get close.
 Are they claiming to shift into a huge animal and defy physics, or are they in line with current scientific understanding?
 Are they constantly on the run from other people (yet oddly enough have access to technology?) or are they just living their lives?
+Is their information only accessible to them and a select few, or can anyone access it given time and money?

 Does their story change when you question them over and over?
 Do they get angry when people rightfully wonder how they did a particular thing?
 Is the way they claim to shift at odds with what the community says is most likely for a shift?
 Do they just want attention, or do they seem to want more?
 Those who make extravagant claims, get angry over something they claimed and "proved", and cannot keep their story consistent are most likely lying and looking for attention or trying to get at something you have.
 Be cautious, wary, and trust your logic and intuition when everything else fails.